Princeton Public Schools

 What is the daily schedule look like for preschool students?

-Who teaches the integrated preschool class?
+Who teaches the preschool class?

 Classes are taught by a certified teacher and a highly qualified teaching assistant who provides instructional support.